Kat9-123/asa/Sublang.md

 ```

 ### Assignments
 The `=` operator can be used to both declare a label and assign it a value every time execution passes it.
-You can assign a label to another label or a literal
+You can assign a label to another label or a literal.
 ```clojure

 .loop ->